-This topic lists lessons learned and helpful guidelines to consider when creating Tempo events, system events, hazards, or comments for your users.
+This page lists lessons learned and helpful guidelines to consider when creating Tempo events, system events, hazards, or comments for your users.

 When using either the Post Comment to Feed Entry Smart Service or the Post Event to Feed Smart Service, choose a real, named user as the author for attribution instead of the Administrator account to generate the post.

 The Administrator account should be reserved for administration.
 Collaboration in the Tempo feed should always be conducted by named users in the system.

 When posting an event to Tempo, write messages with the goal of enabling your readers to instantly recognize the relevance and significance of the message.

 A new Technical Support case, #100005 - Cannot connect to server: User John Doe.